Etto48/cactus/docs/README.md

 # 🌵Cactus

-Cactus is a P2P chat application.
+Cactus is a P2P encrypted chat application.
+It uses the [Noise Protocol](https://noiseprotocol.org/) for secure communication.

 ## Building from source